Important information for applicants

 All applicants will be notified of the application outcome.

 If, before the end of the application deadline, the applicant discovers that an already submitted application is incomplete or deficient, the full application must be resubmitted together with the missing information.
 The applicant should then inform the Greenland Research Council secretariat that a new and complete application has been submitted.
-Contact: secretary Maliina Jensen, e-mail: maje@nis.gl or via telephone: (+299) 361200.
+Contact: secretary Nivi Johnsen, e-mail: njsn@nanoq.gl or via telephone: (+299) 345000.

 If the application deadline has already passed, the application will be assessed as it is.